The Two Oceans Meet

 Fasinating structures inside the cave, despite too many people on the tour!

-to come out the other side at the same time?!)
+other side at the same time?!)
 It was really quite a shame to have paid so much and to have had such a bad experience.
 I would still recommend the cave, but only if the tour groups are smaller.
 The tour after us had only 15 people...lucky them!

 We then made our way further south to Augusta, and had a delicious lunch at the Gourmet Deckchair